King-Laboratory/scRNASeq-miRNASeq-and-TF-Network-Analysis/README.md

 ### *C. elegans*

-These set of workflows covering data analysis of *C. elgans* studies are broken down into four tutorials: bulk RNA-sequencing data (Tutorials 1 and 2) and small RNA-sequencing data (Tutorial 3).
+These set of workflows covering data analysis of *C. elegans* studies are broken down into three tutorials: bulk RNA-sequencing data (Tutorials 1 and 2) and small RNA-sequencing data (Tutorial 3).

 #####  - **Bulk RNA-Sequencing**
   - [Tutorial 1 *C. elegans* Subset Data](Bulk_RNA-Seq_Tutorials/Bulk_RNA-Seq_C_elegans/Tutorial_1_alignment_c_elegans.ipynb): This workflow uses a subset of reads with RSEM to generate read counts, and includes steps for data retrieval, read trimming, quality control, read mapping, and counting mapped reads.
 Data are copied from an AWS S3 bucket, and processed using Jupyter notebooks on SageMaker.